-As the markets sold off in January and February, we reduced our short positions by over a third.
+As the markets sold off in January and February, we reduced our short positions by over a third and exited the Biotech ETF to good account.
 With the crescendo of negative sentiment we began to use cash, in some cases a little prematurely, but by early March had increased our exposure to companies we already own or to new positions.
-We re-established shorts on the Russell 2000 and S&P 500 indices through March to get back to a total short position of 12%.
+We re-established shorts on the Russell 2000 and S&P 500 indices through March to get back to a total short position of 14%.